Ani Lorak: Business ventures

 In 2005, Ani Lorak and her fiancé Murat opened the Angel Lounge, a restaurant that specializes in Mediterranean cuisine in the center of Kyiv.
 In 2009, they opened a Ukrainian travel agency called "Holiday Travel", which is a sub-division of "Turtess Travel", a company Murat works for.
 In 2010, Lorak became an Oriflame advert.
 She participated in several catalogues and developed a new fragrance called Chiffon by Ani Lorak.

 In 2011, Lorak was announced the fifth richest singer in Ukraine, with her team's revenues amounting to $2.35 million that year.
-Her typical fee is $25,000-$40,000 per concert.
+Her typical fee is $25,000 to $40,000 per concert.

 Personal life

-On 21 August 2009 Lorak married her longtime Turkish fiancé and manager Murat Nalçacıoğlu, whom she met in 2003 when vacationing in Turkey.
-Murat Nalçacıoğlu, is a Turkish hotel manager and travel agent.
-Lorak confirmed her pregnancy at the end of November 2010.
-Their daughter, Sophia, was born on 9 June 2011.
-She and her family lived in a house on the outskirts of Kyiv, Ukraine but frequently travel to Turkey.
-The couple's marriage was officially annulled in January 2019.
+Lorak was married to Murat Nalçacıoğlu, a Turkish hotel manager and travel agent, from 2009 to 2019.

+On 9 June 2011, she gave birth to their daughter Sophia.

+Sanctions

+On 19 October 2022, Ani Lorak was added to Ukraine's sanctions list and is prohibited from entering the country until 2027.

 Charity

 Lorak spends a lot of time on charitable activities.
-Since 2004-2005 Lorak has been a UN Goodwill Ambassador on HIV/AIDS in Ukraine.
+Since 2004–2005, Lorak has been a UN Goodwill Ambassador on HIV/AIDS in Ukraine.
 UNICEF and UN in Ukraine have awarded a commendation to Lorak for assistance and help to HIV-positive citizens of Ukraine.
 In 2005, Lorak was conferred with the St. Stanislav Order of the 4th degree and the Officer's Cross "for strengthening the international authority of Ukraine, for the high professionalism, great creative achievements, charity and adherence to the ideals of chivalry."

+In April 2023 publicly denied rumours that she was donating money to the Armed Forces of Ukraine following the February 2022 Russian invasion of Ukraine, claiming that those rumours were "obvious slander, manipulation" and that she "can't help the military for military needs" because this was not in her nature.

+In September 2023 Lorak held a concert in Moscow (Russia) of which some of the revenue was sent to a fund that helped to relocate children from Russian-occupied territories of Ukraine to Russia.